-Welcome to Tuesday Tales, a weekly blog featuring diverse authors who post excerpts from their works in progress based on word and picture prompts.
-We’re a book hungry troop that enjoys reading as much as you do.
-Today our picture prompt is rain.
-My excerpt is from one of my books in progress, Hannah’s Haint, a vintage paranormal romance set in a small town in the 1950s.
+Tuesday Tales is a weekly blog featuring diverse authors who post excerpts from their works in progress based on word and picture prompts.
+We’re a dedicated group that enjoys reading as much as you do.
+Today our secret word is truck.
+My snippet is from a light paranormal set in the 1950s.
+The heroine works hard to make a living in her restaurant and raise her little daughter while awaiting the return of her husband from the Korean War.
 Please visit the other fabulous authors at Tuesday Tales.

-I hope you enjoyed the snippet based on a picture prompt of rain.
+I hope you enjoyed my take on truck.
 Thanks for stopping by.
 Please visit the other fabulous authors at Tuesday Tales.

 Cheers & Happy Reading!

 Flossie Benton Rogers, Conjuring the Magic in Romance